 Lock-up and close-up.
 Keep your doors and windows closed and locked, even when you are home.
 I strongly suggest that if you have a screen door to your home you keep it locked in addition to using the other locks on your doors.
 Keep your garage door closed unless you have line of sight to your garage.
 It takes less than a minute for a person strolling by to walk into an open garage door and grab some valuables (tools, bikes etc.) and leave.
 If they act casual, no one suspects a thing.

-Car security is especially important this time of year if you enjoy our local hiking and biking trails.
+Car security is especially important this time of year if you enjoy our local hiking and biking trails, lakes and campgrounds.
 Make sure your car is locked and ALL VALUABLES are OUT OF SIGHT before you walk away from your car.
 Consider putting your valuables in the trunk BEFORE you park there.
 Sometimes thieves will watch the parking lot and they see you put the expensive items in the trunk.
 Once you’re gone they can smash your window and access your trunk.
 This is not just for parking at trailheads, anytime you park your car make sure it is locked and ALL VALUABLES are OUT OF SIGHT!
-This is the most common type of theft and this is why Spokane has earned a reputation for high property crimes.

 Did you know in Spokane County you can send text messages to 911?
 They will not only receive your message, they will respond back to you.
 This is a slow and cumbersome process, so it is not as good as calling, but if you can’t talk due to safety reasons, or don’t have strong enough cell service for a phone call, you can text 911 with confidence.